-Beginning January 18, 2024, dealers may not complete dealer work at any SCDMV branch to include passing work to a customer to process on his or her own unless specifically requested by the customer.
+Beginning January 18, 2024, dealers may not complete dealer work at any SCDMV branch to include passing work to a customer to process on his or her own.
 This includes both title work and registration work.
-Dealers may not obtain certificates of title, temporary registrations, or temporary license plates at any SCDMV offices.
+Dealers may not obtain certificates of title, temporary registrations, or temporary license plates at any SCDMV offices for vehicle sales.
+SC Dealers will still be able to process very specific transactions in a Branch Office.
+These transactions are: